 International Banks

-International bank is another option for expats in the Philippines.
-There are 29 international banks in the Philippines.
+International bank is another option for expats in the Philippines and there are several operating in the Philippines.
+Here are some prominent ones:

 It’s possible for expats to open an offshore account from international banks in the Philippines.
 Before they arrive in the country, they have already taken care of their banking needs.